Visitor’s visa and residence permit

 Covid-19 and entry requirements to Norway

-All arriving travelers to Norway are required to register their name, contact details, place of quarantine and employer (if applicable) and any other information requested by completing an online registration form.
-The general rule is that all people, including Norwegian citizens, must register their information.
+Arriving travelers to Norway are required to register their name, contact details, place of quarantine and employer (if applicable) and any other information requested by completing an online registration form.
+The general rule is that travellers to Norway must register their information.
 After completing the digital registration, you will receive a receipt which you must present to the police at the border control.
 You cannot register your journey earlier than 72 hours prior to the time of arrival.

 The Norwegian health authorities are responsible for the new rules (external website).

 You will find updated information regarding entry and quarantine requirements on the following websites: